maikschneider/bw_focuspoint_images/Documentation/Index.rst

 2. Include TypoScript

-   Enable the extension and include the **static TypoScript template** or manually include setup and constants.
+   Enable the extension in the Extension Manager and include the **static TypoScript template** or manually include setup and constants.

 3. Define your own wizard fields